What is 5G? Answers to your questions about 5G technology

 What is a 5G router and should I buy one?

-There has been some uncertainty lately about whether or not people also need to upgrade their home Wi-Fi systems to get ready for 5G.
+There has been some uncertainty about whether or not people also need to upgrade their home Wi-Fi systems to get 5G.
 However, Wi-Fi has nothing to do with mobile networks.
 The confusion probably stems from seeing the term “5Ghz router”, which of course looks a lot like “5G”.
 But a 5Ghz router simply delivers faster Wi-Fi than a 2.4Ghz router – which may or may not be important to you.
 Mobile hotspots are a different matter.
 Much like your smartphone, a hotspot gives you a mobile data connection via a cellular network.
 If you have ever been working from home and had problems with your Wi-Fi, you may have even used your smartphone to set up a temporary hotspot that lets you stay connected to the internet.
 Operating on this principle, it is possible to buy mobile hotspots, also known as mobile routers, that can take advantage of 5G networks – as long as you are paying for that service, either from a cellular provider or using a pay-as-you-go SIM card.

 We hope that this post has cleared up all your questions about 5G!
 We look forward to your feedback.